kubernetes/community/sig-instrumentation/charter.md

 ## Scope

-Owns best practices for cluster observability through metrics and logging across all Kubernetes components and development of components required for all Kubernetes clusters (eg. heapster, metrics-server).
+Owns best practices for cluster observability through metrics, logging, events, and traces across all Kubernetes components and development of components required for all Kubernetes clusters (eg. klog, kube-state-metrics).

 ### In scope